llchrisll/ROTPDocs/docs/guides/webservice.md

 It also is responsible for displaying the Aura based on the class and level.
 (Still requires the server side changes to send the packets to the client)

-Based on the langtype set from below, it reads a certain folder, but you can also force the client to read only the [service_korea](https://github.com/llchrisll/ROenglishRE/tree/master/Renewal/data/luafiles514/lua%20files/service_korea) folder with the patch Always load Korea ExternalSettings lua file.
+Based on the langtype set from below, it reads a certain folder,
+but you can also force the client to read only the [service_korea](https://github.com/llchrisll/ROenglishRE/tree/master/Translation/Renewal/data/luafiles514/lua%20files/service_korea) folder with the patch `Always load Korea ExternalSettings lua file`.

 In case that patch doesn't work or is not available, you need to rename the service_korea folder, depending on the langtype.